Learn more about this project, and how you can be a partner in this effort.Volunteer Today

 In recent years, many have begun to recognize that the War on Drugs has failed.
 States are legalizing the medical and recreational use of marijuana and decriminalizing marijuana and other drugs.
-Congress passed the Fair Sentencing Act of 2010, which reduces the crack cocaine sentencing disparity from 100:1 to 18:1 that resulted in sentencing disparities between African Americans who represented the majority of people arrested for crack offenses and made retroactive by the passage of the First Step Act in 2018.
+Congress passed the Fair Sentencing Act of 2010, which reduced the racially discriminatory crack-to-powder drug quantity ratio from 100:1 to 18:1.
+The First Step Act in 2018 made the Fair Sentencing Act retroactive, applying the law to 3,000 people who were convicted of crack offenses before the law went into effect in 2010.
 And recently Members of Congress have introduced legislation to end federal marijuana prohibition.

 Continue reading below

 NACDL’s new Cross-Examination Trial Pack includes three of our best-selling Cross-Examination resources: “Damage Control: Situational Cross-Examination Techniques Trial Guide”, "Ultimate Cross 2.0: Audio Recordings & Written Materials" and "Sample Cross-Examination Questions."

 This masterful collection of cross-examination resources provide countless tips, techniques and strategies for a variety of criminal case-specific scenarios.
 Learn to cross-examine a variety of trial witnesses!

 NACDL 2024 Annual Pass - All CLE Institute Programs

 NACDL's 2024 Annual Pass gives you full access to the recordings of every CLE Institue live training seminar held in 2024!
 That means every CLE speech, presentation and training - along with all accompanying written materials - is yours for over 50% off!
 With this exclusive pass, you gain unlimited access to a treasure-trove of recent NACDL Trial Skills training that will help you win more cases!

 A Defender's Guide to Federal Evidence - 2nd Edition